-- making, using or selling or trading any illegal drugs or alcohol - carrying or concealing any weapons - sexual or other physical harassment and/or abuse, bullying, inappropriate and/or aggressive touching of another student or staff member.
+- making, using, selling, or trading any illegal drugs or alcohol while on premises; Students who are suspected to be under the influence of drugs or alcohol will be immediately removed from the premises. - carrying or concealing any weapons - sexual or other physical harassment and/or abuse, bullying, inappropriate and/or aggressive touching of another student or staff member.
 This policy extends to posts on any social media platform.
 The Institute does not condone sexual harassment of students or employees, which violates the Institute's policy as well as state and federal law. - theft or vandalism of any other student's or staff member's property